Lingy12/Orbital_20/README.md

 - We tried to do mutiselect and delete using the build in function of core data, but we didn't achieve to do that.
 What we do is setting a new variable *mutiselectmode* to trigger a different represeation of the interface, and maintain a optional array to collect the task that needs to be deleted.
 In this way, when press the *delete* button under mutiselect mode, it will delete the task that has been selected.

 - We tried to trigger the mutiselect mode by a longPressGesture.
 But we found it cannot work well (maybe is the problem with the simulator).
 So we just add a *edit* button on the TaskListView.

+- Adding new task when creating new module will result in an unexpected alert.
+This is because I did not consider the situation when creating module, the module name has fixed.
+So one @State variable will be empty.